 (1) We project that, for the three months ending December 31, 2013, March 31, 2014, June 30, 2014 and September 30, 2014 and the twelve months ending September 30, 2014, the amount of Consolidated EBITDA and Consolidated Cash Flow (each as defined in the OCI Wyoming Credit Facility) that OCI Wyoming would have generated would have been sufficient to allow it to distribute all of its net cash flow (as defined in OCI Wyoming's partnership agreement) to its partners, including us, in accordance with its partnership agreement and as required by the OCI Wyoming Credit Facility.
-Under the OCI Wyoming Credit Facility, OCI Wyoming may only distribute cash to its partners if there is no default thereunder then in effect and if, on a pro forma basis giving effect to such distribution, it will have a consolidated EBITDA under the Wyoming Credit Facility is different than the manner in which we calculate Adjusted EBITDA in this table.
+Under the OCI Wyoming Credit Facility, OCI Wyoming may only distribute cash to its partners if there is no default thereunder then in effect and if, on a pro forma basis giving effect to such distribution, it will have a consolidated fixed charge coverage ratio of not less than 1.00 to 1.00 and a consolidated leverage ratio of not greater than 3.00 to 1.00.
+The calculation of Consolidated EBITDA under the Wyoming Credit Facility is different than the manner in which we calculate Adjusted EBITDA in this table.
 Please read "Selected Historical and Pro Forma Financial and Operating Data-Non-GAAP Financial Measures" for more information regarding Adjusted EBITDA.